ultravioletrs/prism-docs/docs/backends.md

 ```

 ## View Backend
 An individual backend can be viewed on ui where it's details such as address, status, ID, certs and information can be acquired.
-Backend termination is also done on this page through cert revocation.
+Certs management is also carried out on this page.

 ![backend](img/backend.png)